Search

 # Should You Use Substack or Others?

 I would NOT.
-I started with LinkedIn Articles, then there was Medium (Luckily, I already uploaded it from my blog), and there is now Substack (very hyped) and many more (Open Subscription Platforms).
+I started with LinkedIn Articles, then there was Medium (Luckily, I already uploaded it from my blog), and now there is Substack (very hyped), and many more (Open Subscription Platforms).
 So what is next?

 Every time you need to migrate over (if not, what a pity for all the content and hard work!).
 I have had my website since 2007 (many iterations since then), and I enjoy the process and owning everything myself.